 When the assessment is complete, Education Perfect will automatically recommend students lessons on which the test was based, in which they did poorly, to revise.
 This works best for quick tests which are based on a broad question bank (for example 4-5 lessons which all cover the same topic) and ask a subset of questions from the lessons.

 Choose the due date for the task which is created.
 You can also choose to restrict the amount of work assigned by amount of time or number of lessons by ticking Limit the amount of work that will be assigned as remediation and choosing No more than __ hours of work or No more than __ lessons.

 The lessons will be automatically assigned to students.
 To change this, tick Manually review recommendations before assigning them.

-By default, your students will be emailed with a link to the assessment, if we have their email address on file, and you will be emailed a report of your students' results when the end date of the assessment passes.
-To change these settings, expand the Optional Settings section and make your changes.
-You can also choose to send students' parents/caregivers a copy of the emails which are sent to the student if we have their email addresses.
+By default, your students will be emailed with a link to the assessment if we have their email address on file and you will be emailed a report of your students' results when the end date of the assessment passes.
+You can change these settings, in the Optional Settings.
+You can also choose to send students' parents/caregivers a copy of the emails which are sent to students if we have their email addresses.

 The email to students will be sent at the start time of the assessment, not when you create the task and will not provide them with their access code to ensure that they can not start work until you are ready for them to begin.